 - 1 oz freshly squeezed satsuma mandarin juice

-- 3/4 oz Liber & Co Fiery Ginger Syrup (you could substitute another ginger syrup if you prefer less spicy)
+- 3/4 oz Liber & Co Fiery Ginger Syrup (see Notes below to make your own ginger syrup!)

 - 1/2 oz freshly squeezed lime juice

 - For the satsuma mandarin juice: Each mandarin will produce about 1/2 ounce of juice, so choose 2 plump fruits and extract the juice using a citrus squeezer.

 - Add all ingredients to a cocktail shaker and fill it 3/4 with ice.